Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 The examples of results are presented in Fig.~\ref{fig:images}.
 Top row depicts original images stored in the reservoir.
 The other rows depict images reconstructed from the reservoir.
 The following parameters of intESN were used (top to bottom): $N=64000$, $\kappa=11$; $N=32000$, $\kappa=8$; $N=16000$, $\kappa=6$; $N=8000$, $\kappa=4$.
 The values of $\kappa$ were optimized for a particular $N$.
 Columns correspond to the delay values (i.e., how many steps ago an image was stored in the reservoir) as in the previous experiment.
 As one would anticipate, the quality of the reconstructed images is improving for larger reservoir sizes.
 At the same time, the quality of the reconstructed images is deteriorating for larger delay values, i.e., the worst quality of the reconstructed image could be observed in the bottom right corner while the best reconstruction is located in the top left corner.
 Nevertheless, the main observation for this experiment is that it is possible to project analog values into the reservoir with integer values using the mapping via varying sparsity and then retrieve the values from the reservoir.
+Moreover, we have shown recently~\cite{intRVFL} that the mapping via varying sparsity could even be helpful when solving classification problems with a feed-forward variant of the ESN.